-You can be granted a residence permit if you are planning to marry or become the cohabiting partner of someone living in Sweden.
+You may be granted a residence permit if you are planning to marry or become the cohabiting partner of someone who lives in Sweden.

-The person you are going to live with in Sweden must be able to support both of you.
-He or she must also have a home of sufficient size and standard for you both to live in when you move to Sweden.
+The person you are to live with in Sweden must be able to support you both.
+He or she must also have suitable accommodation in terms of size and standard, where you can live together when you move to Sweden.

 Vanida lives in Thailand and has met Olle from Sweden.
 They have decided that they want to live together in Sweden.
 Vanida applies for a residence permit online.
 As Vanida has a child from a previous relationship who will move with her to Sweden, she includes a residence permit application for the child in the same online application.
 She has also asked her ex-husband for approval to have the child move to Sweden.
 Olle is sent a questionnaire by email.
 When Olle has answered the questionnaire, the Swedish Migration Agency begins processing Vanida's application.
 Vanida gets an email with information about scheduling an interview at the Swedish embassy in Bangkok.
 Vanida's child must also come to the interview.

 If Vanida is granted a residence permit she will also be issued with a residence permit card.
 This card proves that she has permission to live in Sweden and it contains information such as her fingerprints and photograph.
 Vanida therefore has her fingerprints and photograph taken at the interview.
 Vanida's child is also photographed but does not need to have fingerprints taken as the child is under 6 years of age.
 Vanida cannot move to Sweden until she has received her residence permit and the residence permit card is ready.
 She will receive the residence permit decision and residence permit card through the Swedish embassy.